trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 Why?

-Because these guys filter out candidates aggressively (I heard this from a HotJar VP during a coffee).
+Because these companies filter out candidates aggressively (I heard this from a HotJar VP during a coffee).
 If you are a beginner, you will end up in the ‘nay’ pile for reasons you can’t even start to guess.

 You also need to tailor your application, your narrative, and your communication to the specific hiring process this company has.